ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

-# Session : Opening a session
+# Session : Opening a Session

-To open synchronous session use `OpenSession` method from `DocumentStore` or `OpenAsyncSession` if you prefer working in asynchronous manner.
+To open synchronous session use the `OpenSession` method from `DocumentStore` or `OpenAsyncSession` if you prefer working in an asynchronous manner.

 ## Syntax